 The token library provides means to intercept the input and deal with it at the Lua level.
 The library provides a basic scanner infrastructure that can be used to write macros that accept a wide range of arguments.
 This interface is on purpose kept general and as performance is quite ok.
 One can build additional parsers without too much overhead.
-It's up to macro package writers to see how they can benefit from this as the main principle behind LuaTEX is to provide a minimal set of tools and no solutions.
+It's up to macro package writers to see how they can benefit from this as the main principle behind LuaT{EX} is to provide a minimal set of tools and no solutions.
 The functions provided in the token namespace are given in the next table:

-FUNCTION ARGUMENT RESULT is_token token checks if the given argument is a token

-get_next returns the next token in the input

-scan_keyword string returns true if the given keyword is gobbled

-scan_int returns a number

-scan_dimen infinity, mu-units returns a number representing a dimension and or two num-

-bers being the filler and order

-scan_glue mu-units returns a glue spec node

-scan_toks definer, expand returns a table of tokens tokens

-scan_code bitset returns a character if its category is in the given bitset (rep-

-resenting catcodes)

-scan_string returns a string given between $\{\}$, as $\mbox{\mbox{macro}}$ or as sequence

-of characters with catcode 11 or 12

-scan_word returns a sequence of characters with catcode 11 or 12 as

-string

-scan_csname returns foo after scanning \foo

-set_macro see below assign a macro

-create returns a userdata token object of the given control sequence

-name (or character); this interface can change
+FUNCTION ARGUMENT RESULT is_token token checks if the given argument is a token get_next returns the next token in the input scan_keyword string returns true if the given keyword is gobbled scan_int returns an integer scan_real returns a number from e.g. 1, 1.1, .1 with optional collapsed signs scan_float returns a number from e.g. 1, 1.1, .1, 1.1E10, , .1e-10 with optional collapsed signs scan_dimen infinity, mu-units returns a number representing a dimension and or two num- bers being the filler and order scan_glue mu-units returns a glue spec node scan_toks definer, expand returns a table of tokens tokens scan_code bitset returns a character if its category is in the given bitset (representing catcodes) scan_string returns a string given between $\{\}$, as \macro or as sequence of characters with catcode 11 or 12 scan_word returns a sequence of characters with catcode 11 or 12 as string scan_csname returns foo after scanning \foo set_macro see below assign a macro create returns a userdata token object of the given control sequence name (or character); this interface can change